Philip Davies: Gambling industry

+Election betting

+In 2024, during the General Election campaign, Davies placed a bet of £8,000 against himself to lose his seat and subsequently became embroiled in the 2024 United Kingdom general election betting scandal.
+Davies also placed a bet on his wife, Esther McVey, winning and retaining her current seat in Tatton.
+When asked about the bets, Davies told the Sun newspaper, "What's it got to do with you whether I did or didn't?
+It's nobody's business."

 Political views

 Davies is on the governing council of The Freedom Association pressure group, and is an organiser for the TaxPayers' Alliance.
 He has called for government to "scrap the Human Rights Act for foreign nationals and chuck them out of the country" and in 2016 expressed admiration for Donald Trump.
 Davies was criticised by a Liberal Democrat councillor as being "disgracefully reactionary" for his public comment in 2011 that he wanted to see "an increase in the prison population".
 Davies believes that prison works and that it reduces the UK crime rate.

 In 2009, Davies called for the scrapping of the minimum wage in the UK.
 In 2014, he called for the abolition of Sunday trading laws.

 European Union

 Davies advocated British withdrawal from the European Union, starting the Better Off Out campaign, and campaigning at the Conservative Party Conference in 2005.

 The Eurosceptic UK Independence Party (UKIP) did not field a candidate against Davies at the 2010 general election and campaigned for his re-election after being identified as a "committed eurosceptic".
 In the event, Davies held his seat with an increased majority of just under 10,000 votes.